oktawave-code/terraform-provider-oktawave/docs/resources/disk.md

 ### Optional

 - `capacity` (Number) Disk size in GB.
 At least 5 GB.
 Disk capacity can be only scaled up.
-- `instance_ids` (Set of Number) List of instances ids that are connected to this disk.
 - `shared_disk_type_id` (Number, Deprecated)
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))